Monday, December 31, 2007

 I'm the first person to admit that I don't completely understand the separation of church and state, but I do think that the church has a voice and should speak into the political process.
 (Just like big corporations can) But why would Sojourners/Call to renewal, who have a great opportunity to engage the current field of presidential candidates on the issue of faith, choose only three candidates to speak to.
 And why would they hold such a forum with only Democrats?

 Admittedly I don't like the current administration and their close ties to the religious right, but I do not think the answer is a religious left.
-I have followed sojourners for a while now and I don't believe that Sojourners wants to be the religious left, but
+I have followed sojourners for a while now and I don't believe that Sojourners wants to be the religious left, but with the next presidential election increasingly being seen as a crucial event, this would be a great chance for them to live up to their 2004 slogan "God is not a Republican or a Democrat"

 With the current polarization of our political climate, it is easy for Christians to slide into the left/right categories, or to be labeled so by others.
 I would propose that we choose a radical middle?
 One that in staunchly independent from political parties, can point towards God's Justice, and let those to the right and left of them know where they are falling short.